Tuesday, 5th May 1925

 Wednesday 15th May, 1925

 He woke up close to ten.
 Drank a hearty bullion brought by Anise.
-Pain in the head and arm abated.
-He picked up the phone and dialled the number.
+The pain in his head and arm abated.
+He picked up the phone and dialed the number.

 – I’d like to talk with attorney Adam Broch.
 Andrzej Zaleski speaking.